dblaisdell/state-transitions-with-spring-integration/README.md

 ### Realed Project

-The technique used in this Java project can be easily adapted to front-end JavaScript UI applications.
-Here is an [example](https://github.com/mapteb/state-transitions-with-webcomponents) for the TodoMVC UI application.
+The state transitions technique used in this Java project can be easily adapted to front-end JavaScript UI applications.
+Here is an [example](https://github.com/mapteb/state-transitions-with-webcomponents).

 ### More Info